-Harry Potter and the Philosopher's Stone is not explicitly about death.
-No one is dying in it, for example.
-Nor are its actual deaths – Professor Quirrell and, off the page, we assume Nicolas Flamel – especially dramatic or shocking.
-But it is about death; or, at the very least, a story about coming to terms with it.
+Harry Potter and the Philosopher’s Stone was not explicitly about death.
+No one was dying in it, for example.
+Nor were its actual deaths – Professor Quirrell and, off the page, we assume Nicolas Flamel – especially dramatic or shocking.
+But it was about death; or, at the very least, a story about coming to terms with it.

 And how could it not be?
 Only six months after starting Philosopher’s Stone, J.K.
 Rowling was rocked by the death of her mother: an experience that would go on to shape not only that book, but the series as a whole.
 As she has said herself: ‘If [my mother] hadn’t died, I don’t think it’s too strong to say that there wouldn’t be Harry Potter.
 The books are what they are because she died.’